 4.1 Determination of Reasonable Cause / Suspicion Testing: The decision to test must be based on a reasonable and articulate belief that the employee is demonstrating signs and symptoms of prohibited drug and / or alcohol use as a result of specific, contemporaneous physical, behavioral or performance indicators.
 Supervisors shall utilize Reasonable Cause / Suspicion Testing form available through the Ulster County Safety Office, which documents witnesses (if any), behavior, appearance, and other indicators that would cause testing.
+Supervisors utilizing this type of testing will require Reasonable Cause / Suspicion Supervisory training once yearly.
+The supervisor shall have valid training at the time they utilize this test.
 When an employee is confronted with Reasonable Cause / Suspicion Testing the employee shall be advised that the employee shall be given a reasonable opportunity to consult with legal counsel or a union representative, as long as they can respond without causing delay in the testing process, as outlined by the policy.